Events API

 }

-// Get next page using cursor and date (subsequent requests)
+// Get next page using cursor and record date (subsequent requests)

 try {